100-ton gun: Gibraltar service

-The first battery built for the guns in Gibraltar was Napier of Magdala, on Rosia Bay, and the second, called Victoria Battery, was placed one kilometer north.
+The first battery built for the guns in Gibraltar was Napier of Magdala, on Rosia Bay, and the second, called Victoria Battery, was placed one kilometre north.
 Construction started in December 1878, with the first ready in 1883 and the second in 1884.

 HMS Stanley also delivered Gibraltar's two guns.
 The first gun arrived on 19 December 1882 and the second on 14 March 1883.
 These two guns were ready on their mounts in July and September 1883.

 The first firings took place in 1884, but the weapons were not fully operational until 1889 due to hydraulic system problems.
 The barrel on the gun at Napier cracked during firing trials; this was because the crew had managed to stress the gun by firing one shot every 2.5 minutes.
 The wrecked gun was not easily repairable so it was used as a foundation for a building.
 The gun at Victoria Battery was moved to Napier, which the military deemed the more effective site.